thisismohsinsyed/association-rule-algorithms-with-python-implementation/README.md

    ```

 3. **Run the notebook**:
-   Open `notebook.ipynb` in Jupyter Notebook and execute the cells.
+   Open `Complete_Implementation.ipynb` in Jupyter Notebook and execute the cells.

 4. **Explore the results**:
    - Generated association rules are saved in the `results/` folder.